 Students are required to have certain medical equipment when starting medical school.
 Information is sent from the Office of Admissions to students prior to matriculation concerning specific equipment and pricing.
-Medical Equipment typically runs between \$900 - \$1,100 and can be purchased through the Matthews Bookstore.
+Medical equipment is typically priced between \$900 - \$1,100 and can be purchased through the Matthews Bookstore.